Mcrich-LLC/NotPrivateAPIs/Sources/NotPrivateApis/NotPrivateApis.docc/NotPrivateApis.md

 ## Overview

-NotPrivateApis is _**not**_ a project to document Apple's Private Apis and publish what Apple will not.
+NotPrivateAPIs is _**not**_ a project to document Apple's Private Apis and publish what Apple will not.

 ## Topics